 The activities of the College, together with the factors likely to affect its future development and performance are set out in the Operating and Financial Review.
 The financial position of the College, its cashflow, liquidity and borrowings are described in the financial statements and accompanying notes.
-Accordingly the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its financial statements.
+The College remains mindful that the impact of Covid-19 could still play a critical role future planning and specifically in achieving key financial and other targets.
+However, the College currently has a secure financial health position and the base forecast indicates that the targets are achievable and should support future outlook.
+Accordingly, the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its financial statements.